Patrick-Doran/taxApp/README.md

 At the bottom is a double check that has the final total, which should match your physical receipt, and a difference amount if there is a mistake.

 # Future Developments
-- Currently hard coded to four sub items, in the future I want to let the user click a button to add more inputs.
+- Currently hard coded to four sub items, let the user click a button to add more inputs.
 - Different layout to site pending feedback.
 - Potential of exporting the values to a text file.